 Timeline of slayings of 4 women in Winnipeg, demands to search a landfill for remains

 WINNIPEG — A Winnipeg man has admitted to killing four women but claims he’s not criminally responsible because of mental illness.
 Jeremy Skibicki, 37, has pleaded not guilty to four counts of first-degree murder.
-His trial is to begin Wednesday.
+His trial began Wednesday.

 Here is a timeline of the case: